nhsconnect/Events-Management/pages/subscriptions/explore_create_subscription.md

 ### Criteria Components ###

-The criteria element of the Subscription will use the FHIR search string format using the following components:
+The criteria element of the Subscription will use the FHIR search string format using the following components.
+Information on the difference between `explicit` and `generic` subscriptions can be found on the [Subscriptions Overview](explore_subscriptions.html) page.

 | Component | Explicit Subscription Cardinality | Generic Subscription Cardinality | Description |
 | ------------------------------- | --- | --- | ----------- |